Home

 Example #1: Solve x + 4 = 9

-To solve this equation, we must identify our variable: x.
+To solve, we must identify our variable: x.
 Then we have to look at the other terms on the same side of the equation: + 4.
 Then, we must do the opposite (-4) from both sides of the equations.

 x + 4 = 9 original equation